White-skin worship and whitening remedies in Chinese history

 Even as Chinese aesthetics changed in terms of weight, figure—even eyebrow shape— throughout history, the standards for skin color remained mostly constant.
 Paleness was the shared characteristic of ancient beauties as diverse as the willowy Xi Shi (西施) of the Spring and Autumn period, the voluptuous Concubine Yang (杨玉环) in the Tang dynasty, the strong-browed Zhuo Wenjun (卓文君) of the Western Han dynasty, and the ethereal Lin Daiyu (林黛玉) of Dream of the Red Chamber.
 In his memoir Recollections of Dreams in Tao’an (《陶庵梦忆》), Ming dynasty writer Zhang Dai even suggested that “white skin cover a hundred blemishes” (一白遮百丑), which is still a widely used proverb today.

 But it didn’t take long for the Chinese to start loving light skin again, and embrace new remedies, known as 美白 (“beautifying white”), to help them achieve it.
-In recent years, Chinese actress have tried whitening themselves by injecting “whitening needles” and smearing face-whitening creams on the whole body.
+In recent years, Chinese actress have tried to lighten themselves by “whitening injections” and smearing face-whitening creams on the whole body.

 Cover image from VCG